6 Red Flags to Look for When Hiring a Content Marketing Agency

 6 Red Flags to Watch for in a Content Marketing Agency

 These six issues should give you serious pause when hiring an outside content marketing team.
 If you come across any of these situations, it’s best to consider other companies.

 1. Saying They Can Do It All

 Every agency has a core proficiency.
-Ogilvy, now an advertising, marketing, and PR agency, started out as just an advertising agency with a strong focus on consumer insights.
-Weber Shandwick, a global PR firm, was at one time best known for crisis management with their crisis simulator and training session called Firebell.
+Ogilvy, now an advertising, marketing, and PR agency, started as just an advertising agency with a strong focus on consumer insights.
+Weber Shandwick, a global PR firm, was once best known for crisis management with its crisis simulator and training session called Firebell.

-So when you come across a marketing agency that claims to excel in several marketing disciplines, challenge them on it.
-Ask them what they’re best at and take note of how they respond.
-When they get to the case study section of their pitch, pay attention to the common themes to understand their core skill set.
+So when you come across a marketing agency claiming to excel in several marketing disciplines, such as email marketing, SEO services, web development, website design, inbound marketing, lead generation, copywriting, and more, challenge them.
+Ask them what they’re best at and note how they respond.
+When they get to the case study section of their pitch, pay attention to common themes to understand their core skill set.

-As for us, we don’t do it all.
-We do SEO, content creation, and link building.
-Our content creation consists of researching, writing, and editing articles to meet your keyword strategy.
-And our team is made up of professional editors, SEO experts (with side projects that prove their competency), and experienced project managers who hold the Growth Machine team accountable to on-time delivery.
+Growth Machine is not a do-it-all marketing agency — we do SEO, content creation, and link building, and that’s it.
+Our content creation involves researching, writing, and editing articles to meet your keyword strategy.
+Our team consists of professional editors, SEO experts, and experienced project managers who hold the Growth Machine team accountable for on-time delivery.

 Cut to the chase and say this: Your team is clearly talented in X and Y. But what is it that makes your agency so special?
 What would your happiest clients say you helped their business achieve?